DarkHighness/DuckovLuckyBox/README.EN.md

 5. 🗑️ "Destroy": Destroy the selected item (right-click item to open menu)

-6. 🎰 "Lottery": Use the selected item for lottery
+6. 🎰 "Melt": Use the selected item for melting
-   - Draws the same number of items with the same **Quality** based on the item's **Quality** and **StackCount**
+   1. Based on the item's **Quality** and **StackCount**, melt to get a corresponding quantity and quality of random items
-   - Example: Using 5 quality-3 items will give you 5 random quality-3 items
+   2. Melting results include: quality upgrade, quality downgrade, quality unchanged, or destroyed (no item output)

 ### Recycling Contract Feature

-7. 🗂️ "Recycling Contract": Put items into the trash bin to get rewards based on item value
+1. 🗂️ "Recycling Contract": Put items into the trash bin to get rewards based on item value
    - **Supported Item Types**: Weapons, Melee Weapons, Helmets, Medical Supplies, Face Masks, Armor, Luxury Items, Injectors, Electronics, Totems, Tools
    - Support dragging items into the trash bin
    - Calculate reward level based on item quality and value